 On average, students take between five and six years to complete the PhD.

-Requirements specific to Chemistry include attendance at Thursday evening research presentations during the student's first fall semester, passing four cumulative exams within the first four semesters (at least two of which should be in the student's chosen subdiscipline), and annual recertification in laboratory safety.
+Requirements specific to Chemistry include attendance at Thursday evening research presentations during the student's first fall semester, presenting and passing an oral examination within the first four semesters, and annual re-certification in laboratory safety.

-Almost all students serve as teaching assistants in their first two years and must perform satisfactorily in their TA duties.
+Almost all students participate in mentored teaching experiences in their first two years and must perform satisfactorily.
 Students must also make annual research presentations to their advisory committee, prepare a satisfactory dissertation research proposal, and pass an oral examination.